 While other teams in the CNE as well as the NCAA may have had to adapt to the playing style of their new crop of freshmen and fill in the holes their graduates may have left, Suffolk men’s soccer team had the advantage of few seniors leaving the field.

-“We rebuilt where we were last season, whereas other teams had to rebuild,” said Harlow.
+“We rebuilt off what we had last season, whereas as other teams had to rebuild,” said Harlow.

 With familiarity on the field also comes familiarity in the locker room and across campus.